barmanb17/barmanb17/README.md

 # 👋 Hi there, I'm Bijoy Barman

 I'm a self-taught **Full Stack Web Developer** focused on building modern, secure, and performant web applications.
-With over 6 months of intense practice and real-world projects, I specialize in building **full-stack apps** using **Next.js, Express.js, MongoDB**, and **Tailwind CSS**.
+With over 1 year of intense practice and real-world projects, I specialize in building **full-stack apps** using **Next.js, Express.js, MongoDB**, and **Tailwind CSS**.

 ---